Mizuiky/PetCare/README.md

 7. Created a PetController that manage the instantiation and inject PetData to build the setted pet.

+8. PetData and KitchenData are saved when closing the game, and are loaded when opening the game.
+* Find %AppData% folder and follow the path: C:..\AppData\LocalLow\DefaultCompany\PetCare\PetCareSaveData

 <h2 align="center">To do</h2>

 1. Pet will be able to change rooms, going to the kitchen, backyard or the bedroom